MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/avanade-amt-zos-migration-content.md

 1. A web browser accesses Azure resources, which replaces standard mainframe protocols like HTTPS and [TN3270 terminal emulation](https://en.wikipedia.org/wiki/3270_emulator) for demand and online users.
 Users access web-based applications over a private Azure ExpressRoute connection through Transport Layer Security (TLS) port 443.

-1. For security and performance, this solution deploys all Azure resources in an Azure virtual network, with a network security group to help manage traffic.
+1. For security and performance, this solution deploys all Azure resources in an Azure virtual network.
+A network security group helps manage traffic.

-1. For admin access to the Azure VMs, Azure Bastion provides maximize security by minimizing open ports.
+1. Azure Bastion limits the number of open ports to provide maximize security for administrators when they access Azure VMs.

 1. Avanade AMT converts mainframe presentation loads to VM server farms.
 Two sets of two VMs run the web and application layers.
 The VMs use Premium SSD or Ultra Disk Storage with accelerated networking for high performance.

-   Azure Load Balancer fronts the VMs running the web and application layers in an *active-active* arrangement to spread query traffic.
+   Azure Load Balancer fronts these VMs in an *active-active* arrangement to spread query traffic.

    Presentation layer code runs in IIS and uses ASP.NET to maintain the z/OS mainframe user interface screens.
 You can leave web applications' presentation layers unchanged, to minimize user retraining, or you can update the presentation layers with modern user experience frameworks.

 1. Server farms use scale set capabilities to accommodate the converted mainframe batch loads and transaction loads.
 The server farms handle workload peaks.
-A different Azure load balancer fronts the transaction servers to distribute the traffic in an active-active arrangement across the server farm.
+An Azure load balancer fronts the transaction servers to distribute the traffic in an active-active arrangement across the server farm.

 1. The mainframe application code is converted to either .NET C# or Java artifacts.
 This migrated code runs on the transaction servers to provide the current business logic.

-1. Avanade AMT Transform automates the migration of all DB2, IMS, Adabas, VSAM files, hierarchical, network, relational databases, and schemas to modern databases and file handling.
+1. Avanade AMT Transform automates the migration of database management systems (DB2, IMS, Adabas), databases (hierarchical, network, relational), VSAM files, and schemas to modern databases and file handling.

     Avanade AMT Transform converts Job Control Language (JCL) and Rexx scripts to PowerShell (.NET C#), Python, or Java.
 Azure Private Link provides a private, direct connection from the Azure VMs to the databases.

 1. Workload automation, scheduling, reporting, and system monitoring functions that are compatible with Azure can keep their current platforms.
 This example uses Avanade AMT Control Center for operations.

-   The system can support printers and other legacy system output devices if they have IP addresses connected to the Azure network.
+   The system can support printers and other legacy system output devices if they have IP addresses that are connected to the Azure network.

-1. Azure Site Recovery mirrors the Azure VMs to a secondary Azure region for quick failover and disaster recovery (DR) in case of an Azure datacenter failure.
+1. Azure Site Recovery mirrors the Azure VMs to a secondary Azure region for quick failover and disaster recovery (DR) if there's an Azure datacenter failure.

 ### Components

 - [Azure ExpressRoute](https://azure.microsoft.com/products/expressroute) extends your on-premises networks into the Microsoft cloud over a private connection that a connectivity provider facilitates.
 You can use ExpressRoute to establish connections to cloud services, like Azure and Microsoft 365.

-- [Azure Bastion](https://azure.microsoft.com/products/azure-bastion) is a fully managed platform as a service (PaaS) that you provision inside your virtual network.
+- [Azure Bastion](https://azure.microsoft.com/products/azure-bastion) is a fully managed platform as a service (PaaS) that you set up inside your virtual network.
 Azure Bastion provides secure and seamless Remote Desktop Protocol (RDP) and secure shell (SSH) connectivity to the VMs in your virtual network directly from the Azure portal over TLS.

 - [Azure Virtual Machines](https://azure.microsoft.com/products/virtual-machines/) provides on-demand, scalable computing resources.
 Virtual Machines gives you the flexibility of virtualization without requiring you to buy and maintain physical hardware.